pmdartus/blog/posts/why-isnt-my-component-rerendered.md

 This post started from [an issue](https://github.com/salesforce/lwc/issues/2249) reported by @itsmebasti on the LWC repository, wondering why a property annotated with `@track` is not picked up by LWC engine.

-Properties annotated with the `@track` decorator are special.
-The values associated a tracked property are wrapped inside a JavaScript [Proxy](https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Global_Objects/Proxy).
-Proxy intercept intercepts and redefines all the interaction against the original object.
-This base primitive is central to how the LWC engine understand how tracked properties are accessed and modified by user-land code.

 Tradeoff to make between speed and accuracy.
 You don't want a framework to invoke too much `render` method, because it hurts the overall performance.
 Not under render either because the